Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Health Education Requirements

-The Department is working to review curriculum within 6 weeks of submission.
+The Department is working to review materials within 2 weeks of submission.
 Questions may be directed to prevention@education.ohio.gov.

 CHILD SEXUAL ABUSE PREVENTION

-Beginning in the 2023-2024 school year, schools are required to provide developmentally appropriate instruction in child sexual abuse prevention to students in grades kindergarten through six.
+Beginning in the 2023-2024 school year, schools are required to provide developmentally appropriate instruction in child sexual abuse prevention to students in grades K through 6.
 Instruction is to occur annually and include information on available counseling and resources for children who are sexually abused.
-Instruction and information provided cannot be connected in any way to any individual, entity, or organization that provides, promotes, counsels or makes referrals for abortion or abortion-related services.
+Instruction and information provided cannot be connected in any way to any individual, entity, or organization that provides, promotes, counsels, or makes referrals for abortion, or abortion-related services.

 • Child sexual abuse prevention is to occur annually for students in grades K through 6.
 If health education is not offered annually for each grade, the instruction may be provided in another subject.